Francisco Franco: End of the Civil War

 Julián Casanova Ruiz, who was nominated in 2008 to join the panel of experts in the first judicial investigation, conducted by judge Baltasar Garzón, of Francoist crimes, as well as historians Josep Fontana and Hugh Thomas, estimate deaths in the White Terror to be around 150,000 in total.
-According to Paul Preston, 150,000 wartime civilian executions took place in the Francoist area, as well as 50,000 in the Republican area, in addition to approximately 20,000 civilians executed by the Franco regime after the end of the war.
+According to Paul Preston, while "130,199" remains "the currently most reliable" figure of civilian executions took place in the Francoist area during the war, "it is unlikely" that it was less than 150,000, with 50,000 victims in the Republican area, in addition to approximately 20,000 Republicans executed by the Franco regime after the end of the war.
 According to Helen Graham, the Spanish working classes became to the Francoist project what the Jews were to the German Volksgemeinschaft.

 According to Gabriel Jackson and Antony Beevor, the number of victims of the "White Terror" (executions and hunger or illness in prisons) between 1939 and 1943 was 200,000.
 Beevor "reckons Franco's ensuing 'white terror' claimed 200,000 lives.
 The 'red terror' had already killed 38,000."
 Julius Ruiz concludes that "although the figures remain disputed, a minimum of 37,843 executions were carried out in the Republican zone with a maximum of 150,000 executions (including 50,000 after the war) in Nationalist Spain."
+According to Michael Richards, "as many as 200,000" people were executed by Francoists after the war.

-Despite the end of the war, Spanish guerrillas exiled in France, and known as the Maquis", continued to resist Franco in the Pyrenees, carrying out sabotage and robberies against the Francoist regime.
+Despite the end of the war, Spanish guerrillas exiled in France, and known as the "Maquis", continued to resist Franco in the Pyrenees, carrying out sabotage and robberies against the Francoist regime.
 Several exiled Republicans also fought in the French resistance against the German occupation in Vichy France during World War II.
-In 1944, a group of republican veterans from the French resistance invaded the Val d'Aran in northwest Catalonia, but were quickly defeated.
+In 1944, a group of republican veterans from the French resistance invaded the Val d'Aran in northwest Catalonia but were quickly defeated.
 The activities of the Maquis continued well into the 1950s.

 The end of the war led to hundreds of thousands of exiles, mostly to France, but also to Mexico, Chile, Cuba, and the United States.
 On the other side of the Pyrenees, refugees were confined in internment camps in France, such as Camp Gurs or Camp Vernet, where 12,000 Republicans were housed in squalid conditions (mostly soldiers from the Durruti Division).
 The 17,000 refugees housed in Gurs were divided into four categories: Brigadists, pilots, Gudaris and ordinary "Spaniards".
 The Gudaris (Basques) and the pilots easily found local backers and jobs, and were allowed to quit the camp, but the farmers and ordinary people, who could not find relations in France, were encouraged by the French government, in agreement with the Francoist government, to return to Spain.
 The great majority did so and were turned over to the Francoist authorities in Irún.
-From there they were transferred to the Miranda de Ebro camp for "purification" according to the Law of Political Responsibilities.
+From there they were transferred to the Miranda de Ebro concentration camp for "purification" according to the Law of Political Responsibilities.